SwissDataScienceCenter/renku/docs/introduction/why.rst

 * How is this type of data or algorithm usually used?
 * Who is using my data or my algorithms?

-The toolchain required to answer all of these questions comfortably is long and complex.
+The tool-chain required to answer all of these questions comfortably is long and complex.
 The **Renku Project** aims to provide researchers with easy access to these state-of-the-art tools to improve reproducibility, increase productivity through reusability and enable collaboration.